 The school has a duty to report to the DBS (within 1 month of leaving) any person whose services are no longer required by the school because they are considered unsuitable to work with children.
 Referrals on this basis are where the school has concerns that a person has caused harm, or poses a future risk of harm to vulnerable groups, including children.
-Where a referral has been made to the DBS, it may also have to be made to the National College for Teaching and Leadership (NCTL).
 This could be where a teacher has been dismissed (or would have been dismissed had he/she not resigned) and a prohibition order may be appropriate.
 The school will refer to Teacher misconduct: the prohibition of teachers (October 2018) and contact the Teaching Regulation Agency in such cases to seek advice.